 The Dalmatian is a poised, active dog.
 They have a generally rectangular body, with a prismatic head and hanging ears.
 They’re a medium-sized breed, standing at around 21 inches in height; males are generally a bit larger than females.
 Their body structure is lithe but sturdy, allowing them to engage in the athleticism they’re known for.

-The AKC lists their noses as either being black for black-spotted Dalmatians and brown for liver-spotted ones.
+The AKC lists their noses as either black for black-spotted Dalmatians or brown for liver-spotted ones.
 Having incomplete nose pigmentation is a fault against the breed standard.
-You will often find Dalmatians with brown or blue eyes, or sometimes a combination of the two.
+You will often find Dalmatians with brown or blue eyes or sometimes a combination of the two.